We are adjusting our data retention period to 30 days for the following items.

-Will we be able to see a job and his result by job_id?
+Will we be able to see a job and the result by job_id?

 You will always be able to retrieve the job by job_id.
 Per our query’s data retention policy, you will continue to be able to retrieve the result of a job up to 90 days past its execution.

-Can we see the history of a scheduled job (e.g. weekly job)?
+Can we see the history of a scheduled job?

 Yes, you can see the history of that scheduled query and the corresponding result for up to 90 days after each job executed.

-Can we retrieve the job list on the CLI?
+Can we retrieve the job list using TD Toolbelt in the CLI?